saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 image: /img/salt_stack_logo.jpg
 ---

-To me, templating in SaltStack is an absolute joy.
+Templating in SaltStack is an absolute joy.
 It makes the generation of text-based configurations for networking devices very easy.
 This write up is to give you some tips and insights that I would have liked to have when I started templating myself.
 After walking you through an easy way to render templates in Salt, I will provide you with some of the basics, some practical examples and some tips.

 Iterate your template into perfection using slsutil.renderer
 ============================================================